-The librarians receive frequent visits, telephone calls and letters from Old Stortfordians and others researching their family history.
+Our librarians receive frequent visits, telephone calls and letters from Old Stortfordians and others researching their family history.

 History of the Library

-The library was built in 1936 as a permanent memorial to F.S.
+The library designed by architect Mr R. C. Foster and built in 1936 as a permanent memorial to F.S.
 Young, Headmaster of the College from 1900 to 1931.
-Its architect was Mr R.C.
-Foster.
 It was administered by a succession of masters until 1991 when the Governors made the decision to modernise it and employ a full-time librarian who took up the appointment in September 1992.